maxrchung/Freaking-Scary-GAME-JAM/README.md

 ## Play

-For Windows users we have a bundled app in our releases: https://github.com/maxrchung/REAL-FISHING/releases/tag/1.0.0
+For Windows we have a bundled app in our releases: https://github.com/maxrchung/REALFISHING/releases

 This game cannot be played single player.
 You must have a server running, then clients can connect to it to play.